Tree Care Tips Florida

 • 4 min read

-• Depth: 2–3 in; keep 3–6 in clear around trunk.
+• Depth: 2–3 inches; keep 3–6 inches clear around the trunk.

 • 6 min read

-Month-by-month Florida tree care calendar Tips
+Month-by-month Florida tree care calendar checklist Tips

 Florida Tree Care Calendar: Month-by-Month Checklist